basnijholt/nijho.lt/content/post/homelab-explained/index.md

 I never edit that file.
 I write labels the same way no matter where a service runs, and when a service moves, its route moves with it.

-Things that don't run in Docker, like [Home Assistant](https://www.home-assistant.io/) on its own machine, get hand-written routes in a second file in the same folder.
+Things that don't run in Docker, like [Home Assistant](https://www.home-assistant.io/) in its own virtual machine, get hand-written routes in a second file in the same folder.

 ## Certificates: the padlock